-A CTIVITY

 DAY ACTIVITY

-0 Written Allegation received by WMA President or the Chair of the
+0 Written allegation(s) received by the WMA president or the chairperson of

-Standards and Ethics Committee.
+the Standards and Ethics Committee.

-5 WMA Board notified of Allegation.
+5 The WMA Board and chairperson of the WMA Standards and Ethics

+Committee (if not notified above) are notified of allegation(s).

-15 Inquiry Group (n members) named.
+15 Inquiry group (up to 5 members) named.

-Inquiry period begins.
+The inquiry period begins.

-20-25 Dismissal of frivolous allegation or decision to continue Inquiry.
+20-25 If applicable, dismissal of frivolous allegation(s) or decision to continue

+Inquiry.

-Subject notified of Allegation if it is deemed non-frivolous and the Inquiry
+Subject notified of allegation(s) if it is deemed non-frivolous and the Inquiry

 is to proceed.

-45 Inquiry period ends with Inquiry Group recommendation to Board.
+45 The inquiry period ends with Inquiry group recommendation(s) submitted to

-Board specifies if formal Investigation is appropriate.
+Board.
+The board specifies formal Investigation is appropriate.

-Subject notified of Inquiry Group recommendation and Board decision.
+Subject and complainant notified of Inquiry group recommendations and

+Board decision.

-50 Fact-Finding Committee (n members) established.
+50 Fact-Finding Committee (up to 7 members) established.

 Subject notified of F-F Committee membership.
-Subject may challenge F-F
+Subject or complainant may

-Committee member(s) if desired.
+challenge F-F Committee member(s) if desired.

 60 F-F Committee finalized.

 Investigation period begins.

-75 Deadline for Subject responses/inputs.
+75 Deadline for subject responses/inputs.

-75-90 Hearing held if requested by Subject.
+75-90 Hearing held if requested by subject.

 90 Investigation period ends.

 105 F-F Committee provides written report and recommendations to Board.

 120 Board rules and specifies/administers appropriate sanction(s) or dismisses

-Allegation.
+allegation(s).

+L 1

 ^{} The WMA Board reserves the right to modify or extend the schedule at its discretion as circumstances may require.
-Issues may be resolved, upon achieving mutual satisfaction of all parties involved, at any time during the process.
+Unreasonable time extensions of more than 20 days are prohibited.
+Issues may be resolved upon achieving mutual satisfaction of all parties involved, at any time during the process.